This is the second of a two part series on the farmers of Kibera slum in Nairobi, Kenya.

 With the help of Nancy Karanja and Mary Njenga from Urban Harvest, the farmers are not only growing food to eat and sell, but, perhaps surprisingly, becoming a source of seed for rural farmers.
 Kibera’s farmers have always grown fodder for livestock feed for both urban and rural farmers, but by establishing a continual source of seed for traditional African vegetables, they’re helping dispel the myth that urban agriculture only benefits poor people living in cities.

-Using very small plots of land, about fifty square meters, and double dug beds, the farmers can raise seeds very quickly.
+Using very small plots of land, just a quarter of an acre, and double dug beds, the farmers can raise seeds very quickly.
 Fast-growing varieties like amarynth and spider plant take only about three months to produce seeds, with about 3,000 Kenyan shillings in profit.
 And these seed plots—because they are small—take very little additional time to weed and manage.

 The future for these farmers continues to be uncertain.
 Their land could be taken away, the drought could further jeopardize their crops, and the loss of wastewater for fertilizer could reduce production; but they continue to persevere despite these challenges thanks, in part, to the work of groups like Urban Harvest and the Mazingira Institute.